The Good And The Bad Fats!Dr. Nitin Gupte

 How much fish is enough to get adequate omega 3 fatty acids EPA and DHA?

-Adults should eat about 170 gm sea fish twice a week and children between the ages 2 to 8 years between 40 to 85 gm and children over 9 years between 115 to 140 gm twice a week to get enough of the two omega 3 fatty acids.
+Adults should eat about 170 gm sea fish twice a week and children between the ages of 2 to 8 years between 40 to 85 gm and children over 9 years between 115 to 140 gm twice a week to get enough of the two omega 3 fatty acids.

 Read the article ‘Basics Of Nutrition‘ on our website for more information about fats.